-- For NI components: The application does not explain how the project educates bicyclists, pedestrians, and/or drivers about safety hazards or encourages safe behavior. - B. Safety Countermeasures (13 points max): Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to pedestrian and/or bicyclist injuries or fatalities.
+- That the past crash/safety data was analyzed by the applicant to identify the specific crash-type trends that will likely occur in the future if no action is taken. - There are almost no safety threats to pedestrians and/or bicycles that can be mitigated by ATP-eligible improvements. - B. Safety Countermeasures (13 points max): Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to pedestrian and/or bicyclist injuries or fatalities.
 Referencing the information you provided in Part A, demonstrate how the proposed countermeasures directly address the underlying factors that are contributing to the occurrence of pedestrian and/or bicyclist collisions.
-Combined I/NI projects should address both infrastructure and non-infrastructure elements.